TabularEditor/TabularEditorDocs/te3/features/code-actions.md

 | Use DIVIDE instead of division | When using an arbitrary expression in the denominator of a division, use [`DIVIDE`](https://dax.guide/DIVIDE) instead of the division operator, to avoid division by zero errors.
 Example:<br>`x / y` -> `DIVIDE(x, y)` |
 | Use division instead of DIVIDE | When the 2nd argument of [`DIVIDE`](https://dax.guide/DIVIDE) is a non-zero constant, it is more efficient to use the division operator.
 Example:<br>`DIVIDE(x, 2)` -> `x / 2` |

-## Readability
+### Readability

-The code hints below will appear with teal green dots under the first two characters of the applicable code, and a screwdriver icon in the left margin when the cursor is placed on the code segment
+The Code Actions below will appear with teal green dots under the first two characters of the applicable code, and a screwdriver icon in the left margin when the cursor is placed on the code segment

 | Name | Description |
 | --- | --- |